mat-docs/ATLAS.Site/docs/introduction/use-cases.md

 ## Aerospace and Automotive R&D: Simulation and Integration

-Engineering teams use ATLAS for system integration and test telemetry in aerospace and automotive domains5.
+Engineering teams use ATLAS for system integration and test telemetry in aerospace and automotive domains.
 For example:

-- Wind tunnel data analysis for Red Bull Racing and Alpine F111.
+- Wind tunnel data analysis for Red Bull Racing and Alpine F1.
 - Real-time cloud infrastructure for track and simulator environments.
-- Integration with Jupyter notebooks and edge computing for embedded analytics.

 These applications support rigorous testing and validation workflows across complex systems.